Karnushin/predict-okved/README.md

 * hash_inn - id
 * okved2 - like industry
 * region - region
-* is_public	flag if object for train or test
+* is_public - lag if object for train or test

 It's required for companies with is_public=-1 to predict industry in okved2 of file